Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Experiments

-\item Compared with CMHC$_{w/o ME\&ME.ssl}$, CMHC$_{w/o ME.ssl}$ brings consistent and significant performance improvements on all metrics and all datasets.
-This shows that the matching representation module (section 3.1) can dig out the associated information between different channels by learning the cross-channel matching representations, which is extremely valuable for recommendation tasks, even if it has not been leveraged by self-supervised tasks (section 3.2). \item Compared with CMHC$_{w/o ME.ssl}$, the performance on all datasets of CMHC has been further improved.
-This shows that the hierarchical SSL model (section 3.2) proposed in this paper can make full use of the feature information captured by the matching representation module (section 3.1) to establish an effective self-supervised task, and as an auxiliary task to promote the performance of the main task. \item Through the joint analysis of Figure 6 and Figure 2, we can see that a reasonable design of the matching representation model between different channels and the self-supervision task based on this can not only eliminate the performance decline problem caused by directly performing contrastive learning on different channel and can bring significant performance improvements.
-This shows that the original purpose of this paper has been achieved, which again verifies the exploration and analysis conclusions of this paper in Prelimations 2.3. \end{itemize}
+\item Compared with Motifs-Res$_{w/o ME\&ME.ssl}$, Motifs-Res$_{w/o ME.ssl}$ shows consistent and significant performance improvements on all metrics and all datasets.
+This shows that the matching representation module (Section 4.1) can obtain the associated information between motifs by learning the cross-motif matching representations, which is extremely valuable for recommendation tasks, even if it has not been leveraged for self-supervised learning tasks (Section 4.2).

+\item Motifs-Res further outperforms Motifs-Res$_{w/o ME.ssl}$ on all datasets.
+This shows that the hierarchical self-supervised model (Section 4.2) proposed in this paper can make full use of the feature information captured by the matching representation module (Section 4.1) to establish an effective self-supervised learning task and an auxiliary task to promote the performance of the main task.

+\item Through the joint analysis of Figure 8 and Figure 2, we find that a reasonable design of the matching representation model between different motifs and the self-supervision learning task based on the matching representation can not only eliminate the performance decline problem caused by directly performing contrastive learning on different motifs, but also bring significant performance improvements.
+This shows that the original objective of this paper has been achieved, which again verifies the exploration and analysis conclusions in Preliminaries 3.3 of this paper.